[Supervised by a doctor] How to improve fatty liver?

 1-2.
 Main symptoms of fatty liver

-Fatty liver is almost asymptomatic.
-The liver is called the "silent organ" and is almost painless
+Fatty liver disease is almost always asymptomatic.
+The liver is called a "silent organ" because it rarely feels pain.

-If fatty liver is left untreated without any noticeable symptoms, it is highly likely that bad cholesterol (LDL cholesterol) will accumulate in the blood vessels and cause arteriosclerosis, which can increase the risk of angina, myocardial infarction, and cerebrovascular disease
+If fatty liver disease is left untreated without any noticeable symptoms, there is a significant risk that bad cholesterol (LDL cholesterol) will accumulate in the blood vessels, leading to arteriosclerosis.
+This also increases the risk of developing angina, myocardial infarction, and cerebrovascular disease.

 Fatty liver is often discovered during health checkups and medical examinations, and is rarely noticed in everyday life.
 If symptoms such as general fatigue, nausea, loss of appetite, weight loss, and jaundice appear, the disease is likely already in an advanced stage and you should see a doctor